Danny-NG-9999/Professional-Projects/Modelling/Multi-Stage Credit Risk Modelling/README.md

 # Basel-Aligned Multi-Stage Credit Risk Modeling Framework: Development and Application (White-Box model)

 ## Introduction
-In modern lending, accurately measuring credit risk is essential for making smart lending decisions, managing portfolios, allocating capital, and meeting regulatory standards.
-This repository contains a production-grade credit risk framework designed around the Basel Committee’s Internal Ratings-Based (IRB) guidelines.
-While standard credit models usually stop after predicting whether a borrower will default, this framework goes a step further.
-It uses an integrated, multi-stage pipeline to analyze the entire risk lifecycle by breaking credit risk down into three industry-standard metrics
+In modern lending, accurately assessing credit risk is fundamental to informed lending decisions, effective portfolio management, regulatory capital allocation, and compliance with Basel standards.
+While traditional credit risk models typically focus only on predicting whether a borrower will default, financial institutions require a more comprehensive framework that quantifies both the likelihood and the financial impact of default.
+To address this need, this project develops a Basel Internal Ratings-Based (IRB) credit risk framework that models the entire credit risk lifecycle through an integrated, multi-stage pipeline.
+Rather than treating credit risk as a single prediction problem, the framework decomposes it into three core Basel risk parameters—Probability of Default (PD), Loss Given Default (LGD), and Exposure at Default (EAD)—providing a transparent and interpretable approach to estimating Expected Loss (EL) at both the individual loan and portfolio levels.

 - **Probability of Default (PD):** A class-weighted model that calculates how likely a borrower is to default, using an optimized threshold (Youden's Index) to catch high-risk profiles early.
 - **Loss Given Default (LGD):** A conditional two-stage model that activates only when a default occurs.
 It first estimates the likelihood of recovering zero money, and then uses a continuous regressor to forecast the actual recovery rate.
 - **Exposure at Default (EAD):** A regression model that predicts exactly how much outstanding credit the borrower will owe at the moment they break their contract.By tying these three models together conditionally ($PD \times LGD \times EAD$), the system creates a comprehensive Expected Loss (EL) engine.
 This engine translates statistical probabilities into clear, real-world dollar loss projections across the loan portfolio.

+## Project Objectives
+This project was developed to address the following business questions:
+**🏦 Credit Underwriting**
+- Which borrower characteristics are the strongest indicators of future default risk?
+- Can high-risk applicants be identified early to support more informed lending decisions?

+**💰 Loss Estimation**
+- If a borrower defaults, how much of the outstanding balance is likely to be recovered?
+- What financial loss should lenders realistically expect after accounting for recoveries?

+**📈 Exposure Assessment**
+= How much credit exposure is expected to remain outstanding at the time of default?
+- Which borrower and loan characteristics contribute most to higher exposure risk?

+**⚠️ Risk Management**
+- How can Probability of Default (PD), Loss Given Default (LGD), and Exposure at Default (EAD) be integrated into a single framework to estimate Expected Loss (EL) at both the loan and portfolio levels?
+- Does the modeling framework generalize well to unseen lending data, making it suitable for real-world portfolio monitoring and stress testing?

 ---